rachita-ramesh/priority/README.md

 # Priority ✨

-Transform the way you and your partner tackle life together!
-Priority is not just another task app – it's your shared command center for conquering daily challenges as a team.
-Whether you're managing household responsibilities, planning adventures, or dividing up the daily grind, Priority makes it fun and effortless to stay in sync.
+Go beyond shared to-do lists.
+Priority is your private space to not only manage life’s logistics but to intentionally grow as a couple.
+It’s a tool for building a more connected and fulfilling partnership, one priority and one reflection at a time.

 ## 🌟 What Makes Priority Special

+- **Team Up on Priorities**:
-- **Team Up Like Never Before**: Create, share, and conquer tasks together with a beautifully designed shared workspace
+  - Create, share, and conquer priorities together as a team.
-- **Smart Task Management**:
-  - See everything at a glance: your tasks, partner's tasks, and shared missions
+  - See everything at a glance: your tasks, your partner's, and shared missions.
-  - Watch tasks move from 'to-do' to 'done' with satisfying status updates
+  - Get satisfying status updates and celebrate progress.
-  - Never miss a beat with smart due dates and timely reminders
+  - Never miss a beat with smart due dates and timely reminders.
-- **Make it Fun with Points**: Turn everyday tasks into a friendly competition!
-Earn points, celebrate completions, and keep the motivation flowing
-- **Stay Connected**:
+- **Grow Together**:
-  - Real-time updates keep you both on the same page, always
-  - Get gentle nudges through push notifications when tasks need attention
-  - Link up seamlessly with your partner using a unique connection code
+  - Engage with thoughtful, AI-generated prompts for personal and relationship growth.
+  - Document your weekly highlights, challenges, and moments of gratitude.
+  - Look back on past reflections to see how far you've come.

 ## 🚀 Get Started in Minutes